bsamaripa/Wonderland-Scala-Katas/README.md

 For example, to get started on the _alphabet-cipher_ kata first.

 1. Clone or Fork this repo
-2. cd `alphabet-cipher`
-3. run `sbt test`
+2. run `sbt AlphabetCipher`
-4. Check out the alphabet cipher instructions in the _README.md_.
+3. Check out the alphabet cipher instructions in AlphabetCipher/README.md.
-5. Add the code in the source files to make the tests pass.
+4. Add the code in the source files to make the tests pass.

 ## License
+Copyright © 2015 Byron Samaripa

 Copyright © 2014 Carin Meier